 The Comprehensive Plan assumes that the recommendations of the Sustainable Development Study will be implemented.
-As elaborated upon throughout this Chapter, the Comprehensive Plan builds on the Sustainable Development Study to posit the best features of the options considered, namely: as noted above, a continuous two lane connection for the Bear Mountain Parkway; a two-way, four lane roadway (parallel to Route 6 (realigned Route 6); and the widening of Route 202 a continuous turning lane.
+As elaborated upon throughout this Chapter, the Comprehensive Plan builds on the Sustainable Development Study to posit the best features of the options considered (Table 3-2), namely: a continuous four-lane connection for the Bear Mountain Parkway (from Bundle 1); a two-way roadway parallel to Strawberry Road to relieve congestion on the Yorktown section of Route 6 (modifying Bundle 2); and the widening of Route 202 to provide a continuous turning lane (Bundle 2 and the Recommended Package.)